 Sheldon and Jeanne now live in Boise, where they feel very fortunate to enjoy a great retirement.

-Dick Bedard, Director
+Dick Bedard, Director, President

 Dick was born in Gardner, MA, in 1947.
 He was one of seven children raised on a small dairy farm in Central Mass.
 He was the first of his siblings to attend and graduate from college, receiving a BSCE from the University of Massachusetts in 1973.